alexpaul/SoftwareDevelopmentResources/README.md

 ## Software Development Resources

-A place to get learning resources for iOS, Web, Android etc for your Software Development needs
+A place to get resources for iOS, Web, Android etc for your Software Development needs

 ## Design